srl295/srl295-slides/presentation.md

 # Agenda

-- Background of Intl in node
+- What is `Intl`?
-- APIs
+- How do I get it?
-- Future
+- How do I use it?
-- Libraries
+- Where is it going?
-- Front-end, IoT
+- Are there other options?
-- Q&A
+- What about Front-end and IoT

 ---